faizahmed2071/Loop-Learn-Web-Tool/README.md

-# Loop-Learn-Web-Tool
+# A Website for MVJ Degree College
-A website that helps to memorize Quran verse by verse by looping through YouTube video timestamps.
+A website for MVJ Degree College, Bengaluru.